 Fort McNair, DC 20319-5060

 The Center of Military History conducts its evaluation of applicants on the basis of academic achievement, faculty recommendations, demonstrated writing ability, the relevance of the topic to U.S. Army history, and the nature and location of the proposed research.
 The awards are made on merit without regard to race, color, religion, sex, national origin, age, handicapping condition, marital status, or political affiliation.
-The Center notifies all applicants of the competition's outcome by a short notice or letter not later than 1 April.
+The Center notifies all applicants of the competition's outcome by 25 April 2025.

 The Colonel Charles Young Fellowship: General Information